akhil95Y/coles-assignment/README.md

 # Type-ahead Search (React)

-Provides suggestions to the user while searching for the data.
+Provides suggestions to the user while searching for the data ( Serach for a country to view population )

 #Data Source
 https://github.com/samayo/country-json/blob/master/src/country-by-population.json